-The system is estimated using a system-wide General Method of Movements estimator.
+The model specifications for the major non-withholding cash components are presented in the table below.
+The system is estimated using ordinary least squares.
 The data are annual and cover the period from 1983 to 2008.
-The system is closed with an identity that sums components to equal total cash payments.
+The system is closed with an identity that sets the sum of the components equal to total cash payments.

 While the ratio method was used to construct our estimates, the structural model is used as a check on the reasonableness of these results.
-Overall, both methods provide similar estimates of cash collections by fiscal year.
+In general, the two methods tend to provide similar estimates of cash collections on a fiscal year basis.
 This reflects the fact that the sum of cash collections correlates very closely with overall liability.
-A significant source of estimation error arises from the difficulty in assigning the liability to the correct cash component in the appropriate fiscal year.
-In addition and most importantly, forecast error results from the imprecision in the forecast of future tax liability.
+A significant source of estimation error arises from the difficulty in assigning the liability to the correct cash component in the appropriate fiscal year, though the primary source of forecast error is the uncertainty surrounding the forecasts for future tax liability.